weekly-drafts/spring-cloud-eureka-zone-affinity/README.md

-Spring Cloud Eureka - Zone Affinity
+Spring Cloud Eureka Zone Affinity - Sample
 ---

 This is a sample to guide developers into zone affinity configuration for Spring